ChangWynn/CV/README.md

 - Actively engage with communication tools, such as Slack, by consistently interacting with my peers at Makers Academy.

 ### Teamwork & Collaboration
-- Developed strong collaboration skills working alongside dealers or inspectors, ensuring smooth gaming sessions for punters in the casino industry.
+- Developed strong collaboration skills working alongside dealers or inspectors, to ensure smooth gaming sessions for punters in the casino industry.
 - Cultivated a strong teamwork mindset as a sales associate to achieve collective targets at Tel and Com.
 - Actively engage in pair programming and make valuable contributions to engineering projects at Makers Academy.

 ### Problem-Solving
 - Showcased quick-thinking abilities and excellent problem-solving skills in the casino industry, delivering accurate payouts in a fast-paced environment and ensuring optimal game pace.